Behind the R&D: WLP001 Dry California Ale Yeast®

 How should I store it?

-While dry yeast can be stored at room temperature for short periods of time, we recommend storing all dry yeast refrigerated (36º-40ºF/2º-4ºC) to maintain the appropriate shelf life.
+While active dry yeast can be stored at room temperature for short periods of time, we recommend storing all active dry yeast refrigerated (36º-40ºF/2º-4ºC) to maintain the appropriate shelf life.

 Is it gluten-free?